StandingMike/data-science/Machine Learning/Spam vs Ham Emails/README.md

     - Primarily, each text was sentence tokenized.
     -	Then, we realized that lemmatizer output accuracy is improved when, along with the word, its pos-tag is also passed as an additional parameter.
     -	Hence, each sentence was then word tokenized and in turn each word was pos-tagged (part-of-speech).
-# Results
+## Conclusion
-We ran all the conventional machine learning models with 100% of the data using a 66/33 train test split.
+All traditional machine learning models were run with 100% of the data using a 66/33 train-test split.
 After tuning, SVM was the best model for ‘Subject’ while the artificial neural network was the best for ‘Messages’ scoring 93.8% and 98.3% respectively.
-Due to our computer configurations, we weren’t able to run the neural network (NN) model at 100%, instead maxing out at 60% of the dataset.
-For this reason, after finding that SVM was the best conventional machine learning model we ran it again with 60% of the data, maintaining the same train test split, so it could be accurately compared to the NN model.
+Due to RAM limitations, the neural network (NN) model was run at 60% of the total data with the same 66/33 train-test split being applied on that 60% of the total dataset.
+For this reason, after finding that SVM was the best traditional machine learning model it was run again with 60% of the data for true comparison purposes.